Frequently Asked Questions

 #9.
 Create React App

-Create React App homepage.png
+Create React App as a static site generator

 While the Create React App isn’t strictly speaking a static site generator, we have added it to the list because it is a great way for people to get acquainted with the benefits of a SSG.